bluecrayon52/hairGL/README.md

 ```
 nodemon server.js
 ```

 There are two main folders inside the hairGL directory, *examples* and  *project*.

 The *examples* folder contains various object models that were developed in the process of learning webGL while following a tutorial on [Udemy](https://www.udemy.com) by Ahmed Fathy Hagar, [The Extensive WebGL Series Part 1](https://www.udemy.com/the-extensive-webgl-series-part1-low-level-basics/).

+Once the server is up and running, you can navigate to http://localhost:8080/ in your browser (I used FireFox) and enter the url extension of the example you want to view.
+For example, if you want to view the triangle example navigate to http://localhost:8080/triangle.

 You can find the following examples in the *examples* folder:
-- triangle: a basic colored triangle using vertex shaders
+- /triangle: a basic colored triangle using vertex shaders
-- rectangle: optimized vertices storage and referance using element array buffer and index buffer
+- /rectangle: optimized vertices storage and referance using element array buffer and index buffer
-- cube: an initial foray into the third dimension
+- /cube: an initial foray into the third dimension
-- fourCubes: an OOP refactor using a cube object
+- /fourCubes: an OOP refactor using a cube object
-- cubeInstances: using *gl_InstanceID*, *gl_VertexID* & *gl.drawArraysInstanced*
+- /cubeInstances: using *gl_InstanceID*, *gl_VertexID* & *gl.drawArraysInstanced*
-- cubeTexture: using texture coordinates and samplers to add textures to cubes
+- /cubeTexture: using texture coordinates and samplers to add textures to cubes
-- cubeCamera: using a camera object to update the view matrix using the gl-matrix lookAt function
+- /cubeCamera: using a camera object to update the view matrix using the gl-matrix lookAt function

 The *project* folder *will eventually* contain the code that emplements the modeling of hair follicles, as soon as I figure out how to do that.